stevenkfirth/crossproduct/docs/Geometric_Objects.rst

 Geometric_Objects
 =================

-`crossproduct` defines a series of python classes to represent the major geometric objects.
+`crossproduct` defines a series of Python classes to represent the major geometric objects.

 An instance of a geometric class is instanciated by providing the underlying information needed to form the object, such as the x and y coordinates of a 2D point: